 - 0 points for blank answers

-Because of this scoring system, many people recommend leaving a question blank if you don’t know the answer.
-But this isn’t always good advice.
+Because of the old scoring system, many people recommended leaving a question blank if you didn’t know the answer.
+But as there is no penalty anymore, you can give a chance and guess if you don’t know the right answer.
 Veritas Prep recommends this strategy:

 If you can eliminate at 1 of the 5 possible answers, then you should randomly guess.

 They remind you that the SAT test makers are really good at making wrong test answers look right.
 So, if you aren’t sure, then it is really important that you randomly guess.
-Otherwise, your chances of guessing correctly are reduced even further and it would be better to just leave the question blank.
+Otherwise, your chances of guessing correctly are reduced even further.

 Don’t wait to register for the SAT or ACT test.
 The tests book up quickly, and you might end up having to travel long distances to take the test.
 Considering that the tests are often given in the morning, that might mean waking up at 5am to get to the testing centre on time.
 Good luck performing well when you are so tired.